cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 Checking your license
 .....................

-You can use the REST license API to check the currenly active license.
+You can use the REST license API to check the current state of your license.
 If your current configuration require SSL encryption and user authentication, you must provide a valid login, password and root CA certificate.

 .. code::